lr-bicc/qe-api-client/README.md

 # print all apps in Qlik Server
 print(qixe.ega.get_doc_list())
 ```

+## Examples of usage
+Please click on this [link](https://github.com/lr-bicc/qe-api-client/tree/master/examples) to find examples of usage of this client.

 ## API reference
 Please click on this [link](https://lr-bicc.github.io/qe-api-client) for full API reference documentation .